EU extends trade and investment ban on Crimea

 Products and technologies for prospecting, exploration and production of oil, gas and mineral resources may not be exported from the EU to Crimea.
 Exports to Crimea of certain products for use in the transport, telecommunications and energy sectors are also banned.

-The EU has also imposed sanctions on the Russian finance, defence and energy sectors over what it says is Russia’s support for separatists in eastern Ukraine fighting government forces.
+The EU has also imposed sanctions on the Russian finance, defense and energy sectors over what it says is Russia’s support for separatists in eastern Ukraine fighting government forces.

 EU foreign ministers meeting in Luxembourg on Monday are expected to agree to extend these economic sanctions until Jan.
 31 next year, giving the bloc time to assess how far the separatists and Moscow have complied with a ceasefire agreement.